 In times of stress, market volatility may cause the Clearing Fund to increase, which is inherent in the risk management process of FICC.
 The choice of the VaR look-back period reflects a balance between stability of the VaR calculation and appropriate responsiveness to changing market conditions.
-FICC addresses the procyclicality of the formula by adopting a 10-year lookback period that incorporates an additional stress period if FICC determines that the historical look-back period does not contain adequate shocks, utilizing a VaR Floor and ongoing Member outreach, seeking to increase Member awareness of this impact.
+FICC addresses the procyclicality of the formula by adopting a 10-year lookback period that incorporates an additional stress period if FICC determines that the historical look-back period does not contain adequate shocks, utilizing a VaR Floor (or "Minimum Margin Amount" complementing the VaR Floor at MBSD) and ongoing Member outreach, seeking to increase Member awareness of this impact.